xavier-hernandez/goaccess-docker-console/README.md

 # GoAccess for Nginx Proxy Manager Logs - Console Version

-## PLEASE NOTE! - This code will open a terminal via the web with the ability to interact with it with no security and root access to the docker container.
+## PLEASE NOTE! - This code will open a terminal via a browser with the ability to interact with it; no security and root access to the docker container.
 Enough said.

 <br/>
 I created this to see if it was possible so expect bugs/problems.